LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 classicladder.c:
 --- changed extensively.
 Removed most of initialization code besides what was added for HAL.
+--- A config file can be loaded from the comand line for modbus info

 classicladder.h:
  ---small amount added.
 Add definitions for HAL s32 pins and For HAL support.